New Trier High School: Admissions

-In the 2021-22 academic year, New Trier had an enrollment of 2,995 students in grades 10-12 and a student-teacher ratio of 11.7 to 1.
+In the 2021–22 academic year, New Trier had an enrollment of 2,995 students in grades 10-12 and a student-teacher ratio of 11.7 to 1.
 Most of the students come from middle or upper-class families, with 3% of students from poor households (measured by how many qualify for free/reduced-price lunch).

-Most students identify as white (77 percent), while 10 percent are Asian, 7 percent are Hispanic, and 5 percent are multiracial.
+Most students identify as white (77%), while 10% are Asian, 7% are Hispanic, and 5% are multiracial.
 Less than one percent of the student body is Black, American Indian, Alaska Native, or Native Hawaiian/Pacific Islander.

-On the freshman campus, were 894 students enrolled in 2021-22.
+On the freshman campus, were 894 students enrolled in 2021–22.
 The student-teacher ratio is somewhat lower, at 10.5 to 1.
-Demographically, the student body is similar to the main campus: 75 percent of students are white, 10 percent are Asian, 9 percent are Hispanic, and 6 percent are multiracial, with members of other groups accounting for less than 1 percent.
-Three percent of students come from households with income below the income threshold for subsidized school lunches.
+Demographically, the student body is similar to the main campus: 75% of students are white, 10% are Asian, 9% are Hispanic, and 6% are multiracial, with members of other groups accounting for less than 1 percent.
+3% of students come from households with income below the income threshold for subsidized school lunches.

 Curriculum

-New Trier has practiced subject-level grouping for over fifty years.
+New Trier has practiced subject-level grouping since the 1956-1957 school year.
 In this system, up to four different levels of difficulty are offered for each academic subject.
 Level 2E is considered a general level.
 Levels 2, 3 and 4 are college preparatory, honors, and high honors levels, respectively.
 Level 5 was reserved for Advanced Placement classes and other college-level classes, such as multivariable calculus and linear algebra, but that level was phased out beginning with the class of 2011.
 (All 5-level courses have since been counted as 4-level.)
 Students may work at different levels in different subjects.
 Other levels include 8 and 9.
 Level 8 classes are counted for elective credit and level 9 classes, a combination of level 2, 3, and 4 students (i.e. 2+3+4=9) are graded as level 3 classes.

 New Trier offers unweighted and weighted grade point averages (GPA); plus and minus grades are reported on transcripts.
 In calculating a weighted GPA, grades in a student's coursework are given different values depending on the level in which the grade is earned.
 For example, an "A" in a 2-level course is weighted at 4.00, while in levels 3 and 4, the values are 4.67 and 5.33, respectively (an "A" in a 5-level AP class was worth 5.67).
 In 2009, New Trier announced that for the 2010–2011 school year, the level 5 will be eliminated.
 A.P. classes will be weighted to level 4.